 What is beef tallow?
-It’s simply rendered, or heat-processed, beef fat.
+It is simply rendered or heat-processed beef fat.

 The rendering process entails gently cooking and liquifying raw beef fat.
 Once liquified, it’s allowed to cool and harden.
 This makes it shelf-stable, just like butter or coconut oil!

 The highest-quality tallow comes from the fat around the kidneys.
-Also called suet or leaf fat, this fat is some of the most nutritious fat in the whole animal.
+Also called suet or leaf fat, this fat is one of the most nutritious fats in the whole animal.
 However, any type of beef fat can be rendered and turned into tallow.

 Our ancestors viewed tallow as a critical piece of the nutritional puzzle.
 They ate it liberally and were sure to preferentially give tallow to the young, the old, and the child-bearing.
 If only on an observational level, these cultures recognized that tallow was great for fertility, longevity, and skin/teeth health.